dgraph-io/dgraph/wiki/content/design-concepts/index.md

 Note that keys are sorted in RocksDB.
 So, the group split would be done in a way to maintain that sorting order, i.e. it would be split in a way where the lexicographically earlier subjects would be in one group, and the later in the second.

 ### Replication and Server Failure
 Each group should typically be served by atleast 3 servers, if available.
-In the case o a machine failure, other servers serving the same group can still handle the load in that case.
+In the case of a machine failure, other servers serving the same group can still handle the load in that case.

 ### New Server and Discovery
-Dgraph cluster can detect new machines allocated to the [cluster]({{< relref "deploy/index.md#cluster" >}}), establish connections, and reassign a subset of existing tablets to it.
+Dgraph cluster can detect new machines allocated to the [cluster]({{< relref "deploy/index.md#cluster" >}}), establish connections, and transfer a subset of existing predicates to it based on the groups served by the new machine.

 ### Write Ahead Logs
 Every mutation upon hitting the database doesn't immediately make it on disk via RocksDB.
 We avoid re-generating the posting list too often, because all the postings need to be kept sorted, and it's expensive.
 Instead, every mutation gets logged and synced to disk via append only log files called `write-ahead logs`.
 So, any acknowledged writes would always be on disk.
 This allows us to recover from a system crash, by replaying all the mutations since the last write to `Posting List`.